svskaushik/dapp-exchange-project/README.md

 Remember to refresh after establishing a manual connection.
 Certain UI elements are still under development and may not function as intended.

-Kindly point out any bugs/issues found in the app.
+Kindly point out any bugs/issues found in the app or any suggestions that you may have.
+Do NOT attempt any transactions with mainnet ether to the contract address.

 Enjoy trading Dapp Token!